Campuses:

 Special Application Requirements:

-In addition to the University's application requirements, the department requires the following: a copy of one or more papers representative of the applicant's level of scholarly development (not to exceed 25 total pages); three letters of recommendation; the General (Aptitude) Test of the GRE (required for master's program applicants, but optional for those whose native language is not English).
-Students are admitted for fall semester only.
-All application materials may be uploaded into the online application and must be submitted by December 15.
+In addition to the University's application requirements, the department requires the following: a copy of one or more papers representative of the applicant's level of scholarly development (not to exceed 25 total pages); three letters of recommendation; the General (Aptitude) Test of the GRE (required for master's program applicants except those whose native language is not English).

 For the online application or for more information about graduate education admissions, see the General Information section of this website.